-For publishers: The standards guide them on how to follow best ad practices and deliver better user experience to their audience.
+The standards guide them on how to follow best ad practices and deliver better user experience to their audience.
 The coalition also runs a Better Ads Experience Program, inviting publishers to participate and get certification from Better Ads Standards for following the best practices.

-For advertisers: Better Ads Standards empower them to develop and execute informed ad campaigns.
+Better Ads Standards empower them to develop and execute informed ad campaigns.
 Since the standards target publishers in the first place, advertisers get a clearer idea on: Which publisher is compliant, who follows good practices, and whom to work with.

 The coalition said that it will review the desktop- and mobile-based ad practices of publishers outside of North America and Europe.
-The conduct will likely take place by May 9, 2019.

 Once done testing, publishers can submit their site for review and get notified via reports.
-In fact, according to Google, most sites with no pop-up ads or autoplaying video ads with sound are most likely considered compliant with the Better Ads Standards.
+In fact, according to Google, most sites with no pop-up ads or auto playing video ads with sound are most likely considered compliant with the Better Ads Standards.

 The coalition considers consumer preferences as their most valuable data.
 Till date, over 66,000 internet users from different geographies have participated in their research.
 Also, with the program in place, it has been certifying publishers who comply with the standards.

-Despite all the facts on disruptive ads, surprisingly there are stats which also show the brighter side.
-77% users say they wish there was a way to apply ad filters on a website, instead of an ad blocker.
+Despite all the facts on disruptive ads, surprisingly there are stats that also show the brighter side.
+77% of users say they wish there was a way to apply ad filters on a website, instead of an ad blocker.
 This suggests that to some extent, users are open to reconsider their use of ad blockers.
 But of course, in exchange for a decent experience.

 FAQs on Better Ads Standards